 Giving up the things you like to do is only for a little while.
 Once you’ve completed your book, you will not only be able to do the things you gave up, you will be able to do the things you love because of the potential success you can create by being an author.

 Things are never as simple or easy as they may look from a distance.
-I tell you this not to discourage, but to empower.
-Because if you understand this fact, which is most certainly true about writing books, you won't make the mistake millions of other amazing indidivuals just like you commit every day.
+I tell you this not to discourage but to empower.
+If you understand this fact, which is most certainly true about writing books, you won’t make the mistake millions of other amazing individuals just like you commit every day.

-Ant it then makes it possible for you to realize how vital it is to get the knowledge and guidance you need to undergo such a big endeavor.
+It makes it possible for you to realize how vital it is to get the guidance you need to undergo such a big endeavor.
 And from that, you will have a book you can be proud of—a book that will take you from obscurity to being very desirable and sought after for what you have to offer the world.

 We are all here to make a difference.
 This is pretty much an innate understanding.
-Some of us lucky ones know how we want to accomplish this.
-It only becomers a shame when we fail at it by thinking it was "simple and easy".
+It only becomes a shame when we fail at it by thinking it was “simple and easy”.
 It never is.

 To your success and happiness,